John Treharne (Chair)

 Sue Pegg is a business professional with experience of working for a blue-chip financial services company and other client focused organisations.
 She has wide-ranging experience of operational project and change management, people development and customer-focused roles for companies such as Barclays, the Academy of Executive Coaching, Sunrise Retirement Homes and latterly the NHS.

 She lives in Crowhurst and was recommended to us by her friend, Val Blean who is one of our longest serving groups volunteers.
-Sue has been looking for the most appropriate way to help Jigsaw in their valuable work and looks forward to joining the Trustee Board.
+Sue had been involved in a small way with the charity for many years, either by attending fund raising events or helping as a volunteer.